yravinderkumar33/open-network-telemetry/open-network-telemetry-sdk/README.md

 # Telemetry SDK

 Telemetry SDK will help to generate the different telemetry events.
-These events sync to the server in a batch or in periodic intervals as defined in the configuration.
+These events sync to the server in a batch or in periodic intervals as per the configuration.

 ### Configuration: